I Fell Down The Stairs At Work, Could I Claim Compensation For My Injury?

 Other necessary steps;

 - Making sure that any carpet on or around the stairs is securely fitted with no loose edges that could pose a trip hazard.

 - Ensuring that items are not randomly left on the stairs or in the staircase area.

-- Erecting ‘wet floor’ warning signs when there has been a spillage or leak.
+- Erecting ‘wet flooring signs when someone is cleaning the floor and when there is a spillage or leak.

 - Cleaning up any spillages or leaks within a reasonable amount of time.

-There are many types of injuries that could be caused by falling down-stairs.
+There are many types of injuries that falling down-stairs could cause.
 Any area of the body could be affected by an injury or multiple injuries.
-As you would expect, falls down the stairs tend to cause more serious injuries compared to falls at ground level.
-Some of the injuries might include:
+As you would expect, falls down the stairs tend to cause more serious injuries than ground-level falls.
+Some of the common injuries might include:

 - Breaks or fractures